PRP Therapy

-PRP obtained from your blood contains platelets, which clog cuts and tears in the body.
-Platelets also have growth factors, stimulating collagen production when injected into the skin.
+PRP is obtained from a patient's blood and it contains platelets, which clogs cuts and tears in the body.
+Platelets also have growth factors, which stimulates collagen production when injected into the skin.

 FREQUENT QUESTIONS: